 Both the Town of Palm Beach and City of West Palm Beach are old, historical communities on PBC's east coast.
 Their age alone makes them particularly vulnerable to hurricane damage.
-Both cities have old, historically significant structures whose loss would represent the loss of irreplaceable cultural resources.
-The age and construction type of much of the housing in West Palm Beach and to a lesser extent in many of the other coastal communities, suggests these communities would be hit very hard by a major storm.
+Both cities have old, historically significant structures whose loss would represent the loss of

-2.2.1.3 Severe Thunderstorms/Lightning
+2.2.1.3 Tornado